jobannon/deployadactyl/README.md

 Deployadactyl works by utilizing the [Cloud Foundry CLI](http://docs.cloudfoundry.org/cf-cli/) to push your application.
 The general flow is to get a list of Cloud Foundry instances, check that the instances are available, download your artifact, log into each instance, and concurrently call `cf push` in the deploying applications directory.
 If your application fails to deploy on any instance, Deployadactyl will automatically roll the application back to the previous version.

+## Why Use Deployadactyl?

+As an application grows, it will have multiple foundations for each environment.
+These scaling foundations make deploying an application time consuming and difficult to manage.
+If any errors occur during a deployment it can greatly increase downtime.

+Deployadactyl makes the process easy and efficient with:

+- Management of multiple environment configurations
+- Concurrent deployments across environment foundations
+- Automatic rollbacks for failures or errors
+- Prechecking foundation availablity before deployments
+- Event handlers for third-party services

 ## Usage Requirements